biobakery/maaslin3/README.md

 recommended in order to compare coefficients across metadata variables, but note that functions of the metadata specified in the `formula` will apply after standardization.
+* `warn_prevalence` (default `TRUE`): Warn when prevalence associations are likely induced by abundance associations.
+This requires re-fitting the linear models on the TSS log-transformed data.
+A prevalence coefficient is flagged if its corresponding abundance coefficient is significantly different from 0, of the same sign, and larger in absolute value.
 * `augment` (default `TRUE`): To avoid linear separability in the logistic regression, at each input data point, add an extra 0 and an extra 1 observation weighted as the number of predictors divided by two